Welcome to the Department of Earth Sciences

 These webpages are designed for high school students interested in learning more about Earth sciences, our Department and our programs.
-For detailed information about undergraduate programs and careers in Earth sciences, please see the Student Handbook.
+For detailed information about the field of Earth sciences and possible career options, please read the Canadian Federation of Earth Sciences brochure, "Geoscience and Canada, Understanding our Earth: The vital role of Canada's geoscientists".
+For detailed information about undergraduate programs and careers in Earth sciences at Memorial, please see the Student Handbook.

 Should you be visiting the campus in St. John's, feel free to drop in so we can discuss Earth sciences as a field of study and your career options.
 You will find us in the General Office (ER4063), which is located in the link between the Earth Sciences (Alexander Murray) building and the Engineering (S. J. Carew) building.

 Areas of Study

 Many students are not certain which area of science they would like to study.
 To help you along with this often difficult question, ask yourself the following -

 Plate Tectonics (Continental Drift)

 Why are there oil and gas on the Grand Banks?